charb101/charb101/content/_index.md

       title: Beautiful email campaignss
       description: >-
-         With Sendit, you can quickly create beautiful rich emails that capture a reader's attention, engage them, and convert them into customers.
+         With Sendit, you can quickly create beautiful rich emails that capture a reader's attention, engage them, and convert them into customers..........
       image_path: /images/hero/hero-image-2.png
       link:
          text: Try This Free